 When the individual you shared the workbook with opens CloudExtend they will be asked if they want to take ownership of the reports in the workbook.
 Since this is desired (and is a copy of the original workbook) they should accept by following the steps below.

-Click YES when asked if you want to take ownership of the reports
+Step 1: Click YES when asked if you want to take ownership of the reports.

-Click CONNECT to login to your NetSuite account with your own credentials
+Step 2: Click CONNECT to login into your NetSuite account with your own credentials.

-Your report preview will appear.
-Click 'CONFIRM' and you will now be able to refresh the NetSuite saved search on demand or add them to a schedule using your own NetSuite credentials.
+Step 3: Your report preview will appear.
+Click CONFIRM and you will now be able to refresh the NetSuite saved search on-demand or add them to a schedule using your own NetSuite credentials.